mikf/gallery-dl/docs/configuration.rst

 Description
     User-Agent header value to be used for HTTP requests.

+    Setting this value to ``"browser"`` will try to automatically detect and use the User-Agent used by the system's default browser.

     Note: This option has no effect on `pixiv` extractors, as these need specific values to function correctly.